 You should consider all aspects of a plan before enrolling.
 Sometimes a low monthly premium is associated with high deductibles, high copayments (fixed out-of-pocket costs), or coinsurance (a percentage of the cost of a medication).
 However, plans with higher premiums may offer added benefits like $0 deductibles, preferred pharmacy networks, lower copayments, and/or discounts for using a home delivery pharmacy.
 The size of a plan’s drug formulary (the list of covered drugs) contributes to a plan’s cost.
 A plan with a smaller, limited formulary is likely to have a lower premium.
 However, that also means that you could end up paying a great deal of money if you need a medication that is not on their drug list.
 Lastly, the level of customer service provided is also reflected in a plan’s cost.
 Plans that offer specialized Medicare advisors may cost more, but those plans provide you with access to a higher level of specialized service.

-While losing coverage can be discouraging and stressful, there are many affordable options available under Medicare that may provide you with coverage that better suits your needs and saves you money.
-Your employer may also offer a broker service to help you with choosing a plan.
-Keep in mind that if have a Health Reimbursement Account (an HRA) with your employer you should find out what you need to do so you don’t lose it.
+Medicare offers many individual Part D plans, supplemental insurance plans, and Medicare Advantage plans to provide the prescription drug coverage you need.
+Additionally, your employer may offer a broker service to help you with choosing a new coverage plan during this transition.
+Keep in mind that if you have a Health Reimbursement Account (an HRA) with your employer you should find out what you need to do so you don’t lose it.

 With Medicare, you have many opportunities to choose plans that best suit your needs and your budget.
 Enrolling in Original Medicare (Parts A and B) and then selecting a stand-alone Medicare Part D plan allows you to choose a prescription drug plan that better meets your prescription drug and financial needs.
 Some plans offer a broader list of covered medications, cost-saving preferred pharmacy networks and/or convenient home delivery.